vajin1125/Full-Stack-App-graphql-nodeJS-React-TypeScript/README.md

 ## Project structure
     graphql-be    # Final version of the backend API code. graphql-fe    # Final version of the frontend code.

+Note: for a production-ready application, we should be changing the synchronize property in the data-source.ts file to false and use the concept of DB migrations instead which is supported by TypeORM out of the box.